chenyang03/CrossOSN-dataset/README.md

 23,24

 We can conclude that user 23 follows user 24.
-23 and 24 are the anonymized ID of the two users.
+23 and 24 are the anonymized IDs of the two users.

 ## BibTex Entry
 ```